 2. Educate employees

-Educate your staff to never open unknown attachments in emails or click on unknown links.
+Educate your staff about cyber security, to never open unknown attachments in emails or click on unknown links.
 It may sound basic, but web- and email-based threats are growing very quickly.
 In the first half of 2012, web-based malware infections grew 400 percent over 2011, and email-based attacks grew 56 percent from the first to the second quarter of 2012.
 It is often said that technology is only as good as the people that use it and preventing behaviour that puts your systems at risk is key.

 3. Effectively deal with remote workers